 Do I need travel insurance?

 If you want to protect yourself against high medical bills in the unfortunate event that you require treatment when abroad, then this alone should make you consider travel insurance, particularly if you are travelling to a country with expensive medical care such as the USA.
-Without travel insurance, you will be expected to pay for the costs of high medical bills, which, depending where you are travelling to, can reach thousands of pounds.
+Without travel insurance, you will be expected to pay for the costs of high medical bills, which, depending on where you are travelling to, can reach thousands of pounds.
 The Foreign, Commonwealth and Development Office (FCDO) says that a simple infection or stomach bug treated in a hospital in the USA with return flights back to the UK could set you back up to £100,000.
-As long as you meet your insurers requirements, travel insurance should cover this cost.
+As long as you meet your insurer's requirements, travel insurance should cover this cost.

 In addition, travel insurance can also provide extra protection for holiday cancellation and lost belongings as well as travel delays and lost baggage.
 For more information on whether you need travel insurance, read our article, 'Do I need travel insurance?'

 It is better to take out travel insurance as soon as you book your trip so that you are covered in the event you are unable to travel.